 The Freese Park Artist Village project was conceived in 2013 and launched in May of 2014.
-The project tookplace over three weekends.
+The project took place over three weekends.
 Take a look at the project photos here.

-Norwalk 2.0 has been engaged in programming a series of arts, exhibits and community projects in the historic Norwalk downtown in order to improve the neighborhood support economic development and bring people to our beautiful historic downtown These neighborhood includes, Wall Street, The Norwalk Public Library, Mill Hill Historic Park, Freese Park, the Town Green, Main Street, Issacs Street, Garden Cinema, Belden Ave, and West Ave..
+Norwalk 2.0 has been engaged in programming a series of arts, exhibits and community projects in the historic Norwalk downtown in order to improve the neighborhood support economic development and bring people to our beautiful historic downtown.
+This neighborhood includes Wall Street, The Norwalk Public Library, Mill Hill Historic Park, Freese Park, the Town Green, Main Street, Issacs Street, Garden Cinema, Belden Ave, and West Ave.

 The area is still plagued by a high-percentage of vacant stores, particularly along the pedestrian spine of Wall Street.

-With the support of the CT State Department of Economic and Community Deveopment (DECD) Office of the Arts, four shipping containers were obtained.
-The purpose was to provide a low-cost, standard unit that may be adaptively re-used or modified to create temporary, interim place representing what Norwalk could be.
+With the support of the CT State Department of Economic and Community Development (DECD) Office of the Arts, four shipping containers were obtained.
+The purpose was to provide a low-cost, standard unit that may be adaptively re-used or modified to create temporary, an interim place representing what Norwalk could be.

 A call for artists was initiated offering seed funding for projects that ranged from $500 to $1,500.
 A total of seven projects were selected.